 No, you do not have to be currently resident in Northern Ireland to apply.
 However, all applicants are required to provide evidence that they have the right to work permanently in the UK.
 Therefore, if you are from outside the UK or Ireland you must have indefinite leave to enter or remain in the UK, or have no time limit on your stay.

 Unfortunately not.
-To be deemed eligible to apply, applicants must be able to evidence that they have the right to work permanently in the UK.
+To be deemed eligible to apply, applicants must be able to evidence that they have the Right to Work permanently in the UK.
 This means you must have been granted indefinite leave to remain in the UK in order to meet the nationality eligibility criteria.

 Unfortunately, individuals currently going through the process of naturalisation will not be deemed eligible to apply, even if the process is at an advanced stage.
 In order to apply, you must be able to provide proof that you can remain in the UK indefinitely.